-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the EPA's Safe Drinking Water Hotline (800-426-4791) or online at: www.epa.gov/safewater/lead.
+If you are concerned about lead in your water and wish to have your water tested, contact City of St. Joseph Water Plant Superintendent at (269) 983-1240 for available resources.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at: www.epa.gov/safewater/lead.

 Infants and children who drink water containing lead could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.